Female worker sorting recyclable materials into separate bins in a recycling facility

 Materials Ecosystem

-Learn the collecting, cleaning and sorting processes Dow is developing to increase circular plastics availability to meet downstream demand.
+Learn the collecting, cleaning, sorting and recycling processes Dow is developing to increase circular plastics availability to meet downstream demand.

 Woman Carrying Blue Recycling Bin filled with items